TechnoMageKOMT/Programming_Notes/Python/C_Lists.md

 ### .sort()

 This will sort the list "in place".
-I.e., It does not return a value, but sorts the existing array directly, so it changes the original list.
+I.e., It does not return a value, but sorts the existing array directly, so it changes the original list. `some_list.sort()`

 ### sorted() function